SalonBiz | Salon Retail Tips

 2. Know your products.

 You cannot confidently recommend or sell retail products unless you know their use and value.
 If you haven’t already, encourage stylists to take some time to research your products and try them out.
-Consider offering product knowledge classes for your stylists to help them understand the products better, so they can better serve their clients.

 “Taking time to learn about the products that you are using is important to the success of the recommendation.
 Not only should you be aware of each product, but make sure you are paying attention to the current trends and what your guests are interested in.
 The main point in confidence is not to stress…and certainly don’t let a “no” affect your ego.
 It’s not a rejection or anything to take personally–your client may just not need shampoo today!” says Tatum, an accomplished hairdresser and the Creative Director of Paris Parker (@loveparisparker).